What To Do In Dubai During April & May

 3. Amusement Parks

-The unofficial fun capital of the world, Dubai has a host of amusement parks for the young and old alike.
+The unofficial fun capital of the world, Dubai has a host of amusement parks for young and old alike.
 And what better than to soak in a water park or enter a fully air-conditioned virtual reality in the middle of a hot afternoon in April.
-Dubai has it all – whether you want to shake a log at the Bollywood Parks or relive your childhood at Legoland and IMG Worlds of Adventure.
-You can even check out the Wild Wadi waterpark and the Aquaventure on Atlantis, The Palm.
+Dubai has it all – whether you want to shake a leg at the Bollywood Parks or relive your childhood at Legoland and IMG Worlds of Adventure.
+You can even check out the Wild Wadi Waterpark and the Aquaventure in Atlantis, The Palm.
 Be sure to check the temperatures beforehand so you visit on a relatively cooler day.
-May sun is not kind, hence visit to the open-air parks in this month is not advisable.

 If you have more days in the city, especially in summer, the Ski Dubai is a must-see.
 You can even get some respite from the heat at The Green Plant a tropical rain forest in the middle of a desert city.
 These two venues can be visited any time of the year, irrespective of the outside temperature.

-Additionally, the traditional markets such as the Gold Souk and Perfume Souk are a treasure trove of rare finds across the year.
-From vintage collectibles to souvenir you’ll find it all here.
-If you’re worried about heat of April during street shopping, don’t be – most of the important stores are well covered.
+Additionally, the traditional markets such as the Perfume Souk are a treasure trove of rare finds across the year.
+From vintage collectibles to souvenirs, you’ll find it all here.
+If you’re worried about the April heat while you street shop, relax – most of the important stores are well covered.
 Besides, you can always start your shopping trip early in the day.

-Besides, these attractions, the city has a lot to offers.
-You can explore the thriving art scene of the city with a glimpse at the Al Quoz, Dubai International Financial Centre (DIFC) and even the street art by unknown artist.
+You can also explore the thriving art scene of the city with a glimpse at the Al Quoz, Dubai International Financial Centre (DIFC), and even the street art by unknown artists.

-If you are planning a trip to Dubai in April 2019, then you are in for treat as there are a few exclusive festivals that will enhance your experience in the city.
+If you are planning a trip to Dubai in April and May, then you are in for a treat as there are a few exclusive festivals that will enhance your experience in the city.

-The World Art Dubai gets hundreds of artists, dealers, retailers, collectors and designers together for a four-day long extravaganza.
-It emphasizes on affordability, so you are sure to find some exquisite art pieces start at USD 100.
-In addition, visitors can also be a part of activities like live painting, virtual reality art, interesting talks and learning workshops.
+The World Art Dubai gets hundreds of artists, dealers, retailers, collectors, and designers together for a four-day-long extravaganza.
+It emphasises affordability, so you’re sure to find some exquisite art pieces start at USD 100 (Approximately INR 7000).
+In addition, visitors can also be a part of activities like live painting, virtual reality art, interesting talks, and workshops.

 The holy month of Ramadan is a season to celebrate and follow Islamic rituals in the city for locals.
 Dubai has a distinct persona during this holy time and businesses, stores, party venues all work as per the prayer schedule.

-For tourists, this can be a tough time as they need to adjust to various, strict norms of the city.
-However, it can be a delight after hours with a scrumptious spread of food, cultural offering and more.
-You will see a new side of the city during this month.
+For tourists, this can be a tough time as they need to adjust to various strict norms of the city.
+However, iftar can be a delight,with a scrumptious spread of food, cultural offering and more.
+During Ramadan, you will see a new side of the cit.

 The creative brain behind top shows in Las Vegas and Macau, Franco Dragone, has introduced a world-class show in Dubai – La Perle.
 The city’s first resident show uses state-of-the-art technology for stunning waterfalls and features over 65 international- level performers from 23 countries.